-- ACT or Pre-ACT (10th Grade), or ACT On-Campus composite score\ of 19: or - SAT or PSAT 10 composite score\ of 1020; or - unweighted high school GPA of 3.0 on a 4.0 scale.
-(NOTE: Under OSUIT's ACT/SAT Test Optional Pilot, home study or unaccredited high school students applying to OSUIT for admission in the current academic year may submit a qualifying unweighted high school GPA in place of ACT, Pre-ACT, SAT or PSAT 10 scores.) - \ The ACT composite score is calculated as the composite score without the writing component.
+- ACT or Pre-ACT (10th Grade), or ACT On-Campus composite score of 19; or - SAT or PSAT 10 composite score of 1020; or - unweighted high school GPA of 3.0 on a 4.0 scale.
+(NOTE: Under OSUIT's ACT/SAT Test Optional Pilot, home study or unaccredited high school students applying to OSUIT for admission in the current academic year may submit a qualifying unweighted high school GPA in place of ACT, Pre-ACT, SAT or PSAT 10 scores.) - The ACT composite score is calculated as the composite score without the writing component.
 Students may utilize ACT On-Campus test scores to fulfill concurrent enrollment admission requirements.
 Students may only take the ACT On-Campus exam once each year, from November 1 to September 30.
 The SAT composite score combines the evidence-based reading and math scores without the writing component.

-(NOTE: Under OSUIT's ACT/SAT Test Optional Pilot, participation in ACT and/or SAT testing is not required but is encouraged for high school students applying to OSUIT for concurrent enrollment in the current academic year.)
+(NOTE: ACT and/or SAT test scores are requested, participation in ACT and/or SAT testing is not required but is encouraged for students applying to OSUIT for admission.)